 Outside Areas and Boundaries

 Repair Category 2

-Notes There is some movement cracking to sections of the boundary walls, as well as some chipped and missing roughcast.
+Notes There is cracking to the boundary walls, whilst there are sections of missed and damaged rendering.
+A builder could inspect and provide further advice.

 Ceilings

 Repair Category 1

-Notes There is plaster cracking to ceilings.
+Notes No significant defects evident.